 Whether you are building a new home or simply making some updates to your current one, deciding on what type of HVAC system you would like to utilize can be overwhelming.
 The two main options are a ductless mini-split system and a central air system.
-There are pros and cons associated with each of these symptoms so let’s take a look at both of them so you can make the right decision for your home.
+There are pros and cons associated with each of these systems, so let’s take a look at both of them so you can make the right decision for your home.

 How They Differ